Home 1968 Shelby Cobra GT350, GT500 & GT500KR My 1968 Shelby Cobra GT350

 CLICK HERE for links to the pictures

 The first two links on the menu below are two versions of how I found my car, bought it and managed to get it home back in 1982 .
 Biff Hitzeman was with me, and wrote his own version.
 He and I used to be editors for our Mustang club’s newsletter.
-We wrote these pieces for the newsletter we called Ponytalk.
+We wrote these pieces for the newsletter called Ponytalk.

-The other links will give more specific info about what I did and specs on what the upgraded parts were.
+The other links will give more specific info about what I did with specs on what the upgraded parts were.
 There are specific details such as Vendor and part numbers.
 This is a record for me as well.

 ===============================================================